Create Rentable NFTs with the ERC4907 standard

 How To Rent NFTs

 Let's mint an NFT so that we can rent it out to some other wallet!

-Go to the NFTs tab on the top and click on Mint button.
-Add the details for your NFT and click on Mint NFT button.
+Go to the NFTs tab on the top and click on the Mint button.
+Add the details for your NFT and click on the Mint NFT button.
 This will trigger a transaction and your NFT should be now visible on the NFTs tab:

 Now to rent the NFT out, go to the Explorer tab and click on the